Avoiding Freight Detention and Seizure

 U.S. Customs removes the contents of the container into a seized property warehouse, and returns the container to the port of entry.
 The owner of the seized merchandise can then file a Petition for Relief with CBP to attempt to regain possession of the merchandise.

 For shippers and importers of merchandise into the United States, it is best to be prepared to answer any questions if CBP examines your imported cargo.
-Believe it or not, even after the cargo has been cleared and delivered to a private warehouse, it is common for CBP to issue a Request for Redelivery of the container back to CBP for examination.
+Believe it or not, even after the cargo has customs clearance and is delivered to a private warehouse, it is common for CBP to issue a Request for Redelivery of the container back to CBP for examination.

 Finally, a CBP import specialist may issue a Request for Information about the shipment up to five years after the arrival of the cargo into the United States.